-Carrier Web allows descriptive information about carrier employees to be saved in the software and then accessed by Vaults and Branches serviced by the carrier.
-This adds an additional security measure in that carrier clients can verify the identity of the armored car staff.
+Carrier Web allows descriptive information about carrier employees, which will be saved in the software and then accessed by Vaults and Branches serviced by the carrier.
+This adds an additional security measure so that carrier clients can verify the identity of the armoured car staff.

-Information including a photo, eye color, hair color, height, weight, and badge ID may be included in each Employee Profile.
+The information includes the Employee's picture, Eye color, Hair color, Height, Weight, and Badge ID may be included in each Employee Profile.